javiquinte/javiquinte.github.io/2-resume.md

 In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Centre Manager, where I'm in charge of the design and development of new protocols and services for the seismological community.
-I'm very active in the seismological community, being currently the Chair of the Working Group II of the FDSN.
+I'm very active in the seismological community, being since 2019 the Chair of the Working Group II of the FDSN and since 2025 part of the EIDA Management Board as GFZ representative.
 Until some months ago I was also Chair of the EIDA Technical Committee (2017-2019).

 Projects
 --------
+* Geo-INQUIRE
+* Submerse
 * EOSC-Pillar
 * RISE
 * EOSC-hub